Alligator living with mouth taped shut since December has been captured

 The alligator was officially captured in the Lumsden Reserve neighborhood of Brandon on Thursday after previous attempts to extract the gator from the area failed.

-Before the animal was captured, neighborhood resident Amber Lock shared photos of the alligator with 8 On Your Side.
+Before the animal was captured, neighborhood resident Amber Lock shared photos of the alligator with WFLA-TV.
 She called the action “inhumane.”

 It was previously reported that Lock believed the animal’s mouth was taped shut when a trapper attempted to remove the alligator back in December, but it’s unclear why the animal was left there.